a-bekheet/a-bekheet/README.md

 # 👋 Hello there!
 I'm Ali Bekheet

-🚀 **Engineering Physics & Computing Student | AI Systems & Optics Enthusiast | Problem Solver**
+🚀 **Early Career Optical Engineer | Engineering Physics & Computing Student | AI Systems Enthusiast**

-Welcome to my GitHub profile!
-I'm **Ali Bekheet**, a final-year **Engineering Physics and Computing** student at **Queen's University**.
-My academic foundation bridges the theoretical elegance of physics with the practical demands of computing, equipping me to tackle challenges across diverse fields, from **AI systems** to **optical engineering**.
+Hi!
+I'm **Ali Bekheet**, a final-year **Engineering Physics and Computing** student at **Queen's University** and an Early Career Optical Engineer.
+I combine my background in physics and computing to work on interesting problems in AI and optical engineering.

-As a lifelong learner and problem solver, I thrive on exploring innovative solutions—whether that's building intelligent systems, designing optical experiments, or streamlining processes with cutting-edge technologies.
-I’m actively seeking opportunities to apply my expertise and grow as an engineer in **machine learning**, **AI systems**, or **embedded systems development**.
+I love learning and solving complex problems—whether that's working with AI systems, building optical setups, or creating new tech solutions.
+I'm looking for opportunities in **optical engineering**, **machine learning**, and **AI systems**, especially where I can work on practical applications of optical technologies.

 ---